fongc123/notes/Image Processing/Frequency Filtering.md

 The sharp discontinuity results in ripples appearing in the spatial image. [[#Filtering#Gaussian|Gaussian]] or [[#Filtering#Butterworth|Butterworth]] filters have a smoother transition.

 > [!INFO]
-> Based on the [[#Fourier Transform#Spectrum Phase Angle|power spectrum]], most of the low frequency features are found within 10 pixels of a Fourier spectrum (86.9% of the image).
+> Based on the [[#Fourier Transform#Spectrum Phase Angle|power spectrum]], most of the low frequency features and the image power are found within 10 pixels of a Fourier spectrum (86.9% of the image).
 The rest are high frequency features.

 ### Gaussian